 What are hill sprints?

-With this in mind we can divide hill sprints into two main types:
+We can divide hill sprints into two main types:

-- Maximal hill sprints
+- Short maximum velocity hill sprints

 - Speed endurance hill sprints

-So, how do these two sessions differ?
+So, how do these two workouts differ?

 So, why should you include these?…